Legislature(2021 - 2022)GRUENBERG 120

 CHAIR CLAMAN added that legal theory is that minors are not

-legally considered competent to speak on his/her own behalf
+legally considered competent to speak on their own behalf

-despite his/her actual ability to do so.
+despite their actual ability to do so.
 He asked Mr. Dunmire

-whether the definition in subsection (b) was because of that
+whether the definition in subsection (b) related to that theory.

-MR. DUNMIRE shared that his experience during practicing
+MR. DUNMIRE shared that his experience while practicing criminal

-criminal law for over 10 years had involved many minor children
+law for over 10 years had involved many minor children offering

-offering testimony.
-He suggested that judges would have concern
+testimony.
+He suggested that judges would have concern that a

-that a child would be capable of telling a truth from a lie and
+child would be capable of telling a truth from a lie and that

-that minor children are often deemed capable of testifying in
+minor children are often deemed capable of testifying in court.

 4:58:15 PM